jpegleg/bash-jwt/README.md

 # bash-jwt
-HS256 JWT creation and validation in BASH
+HS256 JWT creation and validation in BASH with openssl

+demo:

+# pwd must contain payload.json as the jwt payload

 $> cat payload.json